Staying quit can be challenging at first but it gets much easier over time.

 As the days pass the urge to smoke will occur less and less often and grow weaker until you’re not thinking of smoking for days, then weeks, then months at a time.

 Withdrawal symptoms typically last two to four weeks (and sometimes longer) as your body adjusts to being free of nicotine.
-If you have more severe or longer lasting symptoms, it can be helpful to discuss them with a Quitline counsellor or health professional, or consider using a nicotine replacement products or quitting medication.
+If you have more severe or longer lasting symptoms, it can be helpful to discuss them with a Quitline counsellor or health professional, or consider using nicotine replacement therapy or quitting medication.
 For more tips go to Craving a Cigarette Right Now?